Gay Provincetown: Best Gay Hotels, Bars & Nightlife (2026)

 Gifford House – Best for Groups & Nightlife

-⭐ Best for: Friends, entertainment & historic charm
+⭐ Best for: Nightlife lovers & historic charm

 Why We Love It:

 Room options range from couples-friendly to large group setups, making it one of the best choices if you’re traveling with friends or want a lively, social atmosphere from morning until last call.
-If your trip revolves around nightlife and meeting people, Gifford House delivers.
+If being in the middle of the action is your priority, this is a fantastic choice.

 Things to Do